Alright. This is the follow-up on the previous post where I talked a bit about the Richmond Public Market.

 This time we thought we give this dish with an interesting name a try.
 On the board, this is called Fish Noodle in Soup which is $5.50.

-We asked to confirm if the noodle is made with fish because if it is it would be awsome.
+We asked to confirm if the noodle is made with fish because if it is it would be awesome.
 The lady told us yes.

 Instead of calling this Fish Noodle in Soup, I thought it would have been better calling this Noodle in Fish Soup.